aws-samples/amazon-redshift-streaming-workshop/README.md

 cdk deploy --all --require-approval never
 ```

 Note: There are costs associated with provisioning resources in AWS.
-You can change the size of the Redshift cluster by updating the contents of app.py.
+You can change the size of the Redshift cluster by updating the contents of app.py in the project working directory.

 ![image-20220601154014056](./images/image-20220601154014056.png)

 #### Post-deployment Redshift configuration

-At the moment setting up a default IAM role could not be configured automatically using CloudFormation.
+At the moment setting up a default IAM role for the Redshift cluster could not be configured automatically using CloudFormation.
 The following are the steps to define a default IAM role.

 Go to the Redshift console